 Loss of organs or internal injuries like subdural hemorrhages or hematomas

-In a case involving serious impairment of a body function, additional damages beyond those provided by a no-fault insurer may include medical bills, lost wages, pain and suffering, and more.
+In a case involving a serious impairment of a body function, additional damages beyond those provided by a no-fault insurer may include medical bills (including physical therapy), lost wages, pain and suffering, and more.

 Common Types of Michigan Car Accidents

 Car accidents in Lansing that result in life-changing injuries take various forms, including rear-end, head-on, T-bone, and rollover collisions.
-Discuss your auto accident case with an experienced personal injury lawyer to determine if you are eligible to recover compensation from the at-fault party, including pain and suffering damages.
+Discuss your auto accident case with an experienced personal injury lawyer to determine if you are eligible to recover compensation from the other driver, including pain and suffering damages.

 What Causes Car Accidents in Lansing, MI?